The Rise and Fall of Hawthorne Plaza Mall in Hawthorne, CA

 In February 1977, Hawthorne Plaza opened its doors to the public, offering a shopping experience with 134 stores and three anchor tenants: Montgomery Ward, The Broadway, and JCPenney.

-The mall catered to the middle-class residents of the area and featured more affordable stores than nearby malls like South Bay Galleria, Manhattan Village, and Del Amo Fashion Center.
+The mall catered to the area’s middle-class residents and featured more affordable stores than nearby malls like South Bay Galleria, Manhattan Village, and Del Amo Fashion Center.

 Timeline of the Hawthorne Plaza Shopping Center